 Perhaps the most iconic of the California road trip itineraries, one that goes through Southern California from Los Angeles to San Diego offers some of the best sights.
 Following Pacific Coast Highway, the route goes through some of California’s best beaches.

 Because of a general lack of public transportation across the state, and the necessity of getting around by car, you’ll discover that in California, most car rentals are surprisingly affordable.
 Find car rental options throughout each city, but also at each major airport.

 Recommended: I used Advantage Car Rental on a California road trip recently and found the service easy (and friendly) to use.

 California is a great place to take a tour, as it’ll get you into some areas you might otherwise overlook, and it can also save you time and money.
 Take a look at this selection of California tours.

 California is probably one of the best states in the union for gay travelers.
 With a liberal attitude and forward thinking population, so many gay-friendly establishments and loads happening in the annual gay events calendar, it’s a definite highlight for any queer visitor to the US.

 San Francisco is probably the gayest city in California, but Los Angeles definitely gives it a run for its money.
 Both California cities have loads of fun bars, clubs, shows and events.

 California has plenty of cool and quirky hotels, as well as all the big chains you’d expect.
-I’ve found that using Booking.com, Agoda.com or Hotels Combined can be really useful for finding last-minute deals.
+I’ve found that using one of the major hotel booking engines can be really useful for finding last-minute deals.